 2. Grizzly River Run – This attraction is under-appreciated and extremely beautiful.
 The rapids ride showcases Grizzly Peak which is one of the icons of the park.
 If that’s not enough, the ride is really fun and a great family attraction.
 Getting soaked may scare some people off but grab a poncho and enjoy one of the best raft rides there is.

 1. Radiator Springs Racers – This really isn’t close.
-Radiator Springs Racers is the best attraction Disney has created in the last 15 years.
+Radiator Springs Racers is the best attraction in DCA by a long shot.
 The ride offers beautiful scenery, a classic Disney dark ride with audio-animatronics, and a sense of thrill at the end.
 There is nothing close RSR at California Adventure and it deserves the top spot without a doubt.

 Doing this list confirms what I already thought of California Adventure – it needs a few more high-quality rides.
 The quantity is pretty impressive but the bottom 10 on this list are all pretty bad attractions.
 While it’s fine to have some attractions that don’t wow guests (in fact, those are needed) those rides can’t become the norm instead of the exception.
 With that beings said, DCA has taken a huge step in the last decade and I think that will continue in the future.